pubudini-rathnayake/pubudini-rathnayake/README.md

 ## 🧠 About Me

 I am an undergraduate ICT student specializing in Artificial Intelligence with a strong interest in intelligent systems, innovation, and human-centered technology.
-My goal is to combine software engineering and AI to build solutions that are practical, meaningful, and impactful.

 Currently focused on:
 - 🤖 Artificial Intelligence